 What does it mean when I am Craving Chewy food?

-Cravings are something that scientists have tried to explain for example: take a perfectly healthy person who is eating properly, exercising etc. then all of a sudden they start to gorge themselves on junk food thus gaining weight and getting out of shape.
-They ride that roller coaster that many of us have ridden while trying to control our cravings; we break down and stop following our diet and jump into a pile of junk food with mouths wide open.
-Well maybe there is much more hidden behind our cravings than we are aware of.
-There is belief that cravings are perfectly natural as well as predictable.
+Cravings are something that scientists have tried to explain; for example, take a perfectly healthy person who is eating properly, exercising etc. then all of a sudden they start to gorge themselves on junk food.
+This leads to weight gain and getting out of shape.
+They ride that roller coaster that many of us have ridden while trying to control our cravings.
+We find ourselves breaking down by tossing our diets aside.
+Next, we are jumping into a pile of junk food with mouths wide open!
+Perhaps there is more hidden behind our cravings than we are aware of.
+There is a belief that cravings are perfectly natural as well as predictable.

 Psychological Reasons for Craving Certain Foods

-Some believe that psychological issues can cause us to crave certain types of food such as sweet, crunchy, chewy or creamy foods.
+Some believe that psychological issues can cause us to crave certain types of food.
+Foods such as sweet, crunchy, chewy or creamy.
 If we are feeling stressed, bitter or frustrated we tend to crave crunchy foods.
-When we are feeling anxious, insecure, embarrassed or guilty we seem to crave creamy foods; such as ice-cream or cheese these foods tend to give us a sense of comfort and relaxation.
+When we are feeling anxious, insecure, embarrassed or guilty we seem to crave creamy foods; such as ice-cream or cheese.
+Creamy foods tend to give us a sense of comfort and relaxation.
 If we are lacking excitement or intensity in our lives we may find ourselves craving spicy-hot foods.
-When we are in a state of confusion or are harboring feelings of jealousy or a feeling of dread that something bad is going to happen we crave chewy foods.
+When we are in a state of confusion or are harbouring feelings of jealousy or a feeling of dread that something bad is going to happen we crave chewy foods.
 If we are fun deprived and are looking for some fun we could crave nuts.
 Carbohydrates such as bread, rice and pasta usually are craved when we are stressed, frightened or tense.
-When we are in the need of comfort or reassurance we crave cakes, biscuits and pies this also reflects a resistance to do something we don't want to do.
+When we are in the need of comfort or reassurance we crave cakes, biscuits and pies.
+This particular type of craving also reflects a resistance to do something we don't want to do.
 If we have been disappointed in a relationship or in need of love we seem to crave chocolate.